 China reports 9 new mainland COVID-19 cases, all imported

-SHANGHAI: China reported nine new COVID-19 cases in the mainland on Aug 27, compared with eight a day earlier, the country's health authority said on Friday (Aug 28).
+SHANGHAI: China reported nine new confirmed cases of coronavirus on Friday (Aug 28), the same number as the previous day, with all of them travelling into the country from overseas, the national health authority said on Saturday.

-The National Health Commission said in a statement that all new infections were imported cases involving travellers from overseas, marking the 12th consecutive day of no local transmissions.
+Friday marked the 13th consecutive day without any new local transmissions, equalling a previous record.

-READ: Senior Chinese diplomat Wang Yi casts doubt on COVID-19 originating in China
+Three of the imported cases were in Shanghai, with two each in the coastal provinces of Fujian and Guangdong.
+The remaining two were in southwest China's Sichuan, the National Health Commission said.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments